Supported content from City St George's, University of London Journalism Department

 Depending on what course you’ve applied for, you may be asked to complete a short task or submit an example of your work.

-“Once I had sent the material back to the tutor, it took about three or four days to hear back from them,” says Earle.
+“Once I had sent the material back to the tutor, it took about three or four days to hear back from them,” says Archie.
 “As I had already achieved a 2:1 in my undergraduate degree, I was given an unconditional offer.”

 After your interview has taken place and any exercises have been submitted, you will typically hear back within a week.
 This may be conditional and based on your undergraduate degree results or an IELTS test.
 If you have already met all the requirements the offer will be unconditional.

-Before accepting your place, it’s important to make one final consideration of if the course is the right fit for you and whether you’re able to dedicate yourself to it.
+Before accepting your place, it’s important to make one final consideration of whether the course is the right fit for you and whether you’re able to dedicate yourself to it.
 While you can work around the course to support yourself, this will take dedication and organisation on your part.

 “Frequently, those days are full days and there is a lot of contact time.
 So, you have to be committed.
 If in doubt, it’s worth coming in for the interview to find out more — but remember we are looking for people who are determined and, ultimately, want to be journalists.”